taylorkearns/ipsummer/README.md

-## Lorem Ipsum Baked Into Your Views
+## Lorem Ipsum Directly Into Your Views

-Gem that serves up lorem ipsum text directly in markup or templates, with customizable features like length, links, bold, etc.
+Gem that creates lorem ipsum paragraphs and headlines in HTML, Haml, or plain text.
+Customizable features like length parameters and links.
+No more copying and pasting from the web.